lhzcode/es10-cn/functions-classes.md

 5. Set closure.[[SourceText]] to the source text matched by ArrowFunction.
 6. Return closure.

-> NOTE An ArrowFunction does not define local bindings for arguments, super, this, or new.target.
+> 注 An ArrowFunction does not define local bindings for arguments, super, this, or new.target.
 Any reference to arguments, super, this, or new.target within an ArrowFunction must resolve to a binding in a lexically enclosing environment.
 Typically this will be the Function Environment of an immediately enclosing function.
 Even though an ArrowFunction may contain references to super, the function object created in step 4 is not made into a method by performing MakeMethod.
 An ArrowFunction that references super is always contained within a nonArrowFunction and the necessary state to implement super is accessible via the scope that is captured by the function object of the ArrowFunction.

 ## 14.3 方法定义 <div id="sec-method-definitions"></div>